oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/securing-the-rest-endpoint.md

 For the Oracle load balancer there are some annotations you can apply when creating the service, these cover a number of possibilities that avoid manually configuring the load balancer, for example you can specify a Kubernetes secret to be used for the TLS certificate.
 [See the Load balancers section in the Oracle Kubernetes documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingloadbalancer.htm#creatinglbhttps) for more details.

+The Oracle Load Balancer can act as an externally facing TLS termination point, but then use a different certificate (possibly self signed) to secure the connection inside your network, usually to the ingress controller.
+In my view this is a great combination as you get the benefits of the LB implementing proper security, along with the secure connection inside the network (especially important if your network in OCI is an extension of your corporate network as you can't always fully control what happens in your corporate network and the devices connected to it).

+### Use a Web Application Firewall

+Web Application Firewalls [See the wikipedia page for more details](https://en.wikipedia.org/wiki/Web_application_firewall) can usually provide similar features to the API Gateways, and for Oracle Cloud Infrastructure we actually offer this as an option in the load balancers.

 ### With an API Gateway

 Technologies such as an API gateway are applied (usually with their own load balancer) to examine the REST API Requests and to externally apply policy to those requests, this is done on the edge of your environment and prevents out of policy REST API calls even reaching your micro-service.
 For example an API Gateway would typically be configured with policies that ensure that the correct authentication details are applied to the connection, often also validating the supplied details are correct.
 Other typical functions are ensuring that the data is in the correct format, potentially applying checks against SQL Injection, and performing functions such as rate limiting and API key management (for example limiting access only to applications from organizations that have been issued with an access key.